Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Common Incoterms and recommendations:

-FOB (Free On Board) Chinese port: You arrange ocean freight and insurance.
-Best control over carrier selection and logistics management.
-Recommended for buyers with established freight forwarder relationships.
+You arrange ocean freight and insurance.
+Gives you full control over carrier selection and routing.
+The right choice if you have an established freight forwarder relationship.

-CIF/CFR (Cost Insurance Freight / Cost and Freight): Supplier arranges ocean freight.
-Convenient but less control over carrier and routing.
-Suitable for smaller buyers without logistics expertise.
+Your supplier arranges ocean freight.
+Less control over carrier and routing.
+Works for smaller buyers who don't yet have logistics infrastructure.

 Why Choose Gerudo Logistics for Your Frozen Fruit Shipments